![]() |

 document online.

-Manual : There is
+Lab Manual : There

-a downloadable PDF on the online course syllabus (Look further down below
+as a downloadable PDF on the online course syllabus (Look further down below

-to lab.
-Lab quizzes are based on these handouts.
+device, and review them before coming to lab.
+Lab quizzes are based

 Course Description: In this course we will investigate human